WPIE: History

 Originally, WPIE and WELM aired different satellite-delivered programming with the exception of major sports broadcasts.
 Eventually, the stations began simulcasting, splitting only for WPIE's Ithaca-area local sports broadcasts.

 In 2007, the station resumed its affiliation with Syracuse University.
 WPIE has also aired some Ithaca College sports and Ithaca High School sports.

 In August 2010, WPIE entered a joint sales agreement with Taughannock Media, later Vizella Media, owned by former WIII/WKRT manager Todd Mallinson and his wife, in anticipation of selling the station.
 The station dropped the Buffalo Bills in favor of the New York Jets in the fall of 2010.

 In November 2010, WPIE was purchased by Taughannock Media, later Vizella Media, and moved its studio and offices to a new facility in Lansing, NY, though the towers and transmitter remain in Trumansburg.
 Many improvements had been made, including new studio and remote broadcasting equipment and transmitter upgrades.
 Shortly after relocating, the station added an afternoon local sports talk show - "Between the Lines" - to its programming lineup.

 In January 2011, WPIE became the flagship home of Cornell Wrestling broadcasts.
 In September 2011, it added local high school and local football sports talk show "Game Day" to its fall lineup on Saturday mornings.

 WPIE airs nearly 70 high school play-by-play broadcasts throughout the year, including regular season and postseason football, soccer, basketball, hockey, baseball, and lacrosse games.
-Past broadcasts have included numerous state championships, including titles for Lansing baseball (2012), Newark Valley football (2016), Moravia boys basketball (2017), Watkins Glen girls basketball (2017), Lansing boys soccer (2017 and 2018), Marathon boys soccer (2019), Newfield boys basketball (2022).
+Past broadcasts have included numerous state championships, including titles for Lansing baseball (2012), Newark Valley football (2016), Moravia boys basketball (2017 and 2024), Watkins Glen girls basketball (2017), Lansing boys soccer (2017 and 2018), Marathon boys soccer (2019), Newfield boys basketball (2022), and Moravia girls basketball (2024).

-In November 2013, WPIE added an FM translator at 107.1 FM, in addition to 1160 AM.
+In November 2013, WPIE added an FM translator on 107.1 MHz, in addition to 1160 AM.
 WPIE rebranded as ESPN Ithaca 1160/107.1.

-In June 2017, ESPN Ithaca added an FM translator at 107.1 FM near Watkins Glen.
+In June 2017, ESPN Ithaca added an FM translator on 107.1 MHz near Watkins Glen.

+WPIE's original two-tower directional antenna system has been modified for full time omnidirectional operation using the east tower as active radiator.
+This became possible following shutdown of the first-adjacent 1150 kHz station at Utica, NY and co-channel 1160 kHz station at Lehighton, PA, and was relicensed in May 2025.
+The west tower remains in place as a rental structure and has been detuned to lessen its effect on the AM radiation pattern.

-ESPN Ithaca is an 18-time award winner by the New York State Broadcasters Association for Excellence in Broadcasting.
+ESPN Ithaca is an 24-time award winner by the New York State Broadcasters Association for Excellence in Broadcasting.